 Kristen Strezo is a fighter, a social justice advocate, a single mom, a former punk rock singer, a co-chair of the Somerville Commission for Women, a journalist and a proud Somerville resident.
 She has always been grateful for the sacrifices her family made to give her a better life and it has lead her to serve her community.
-Running for Councilor at Large in Somerville is the next step in Kristen’s service.
+Serving as a Councilor at Large in Somerville continues on Kristen’s deep commitment of service.

 Born on the South Side of Chicago, Kristen is the descendent of factory workers.
 Her grandfather led his co-workers as union president of his factory.
 Her grandmother worked gluing eyeballs onto plastic snowmen.
 Kristen knew through her grandfather’s experience the importance of standing up for working families and defending just causes.
 If the union was on strike, money grew tight.
 She knew that keeping afloat meant knowing that they stood stronger together and that their community was always there for support.